British PM hails riots 'fightback', approves water cannon

 "They lost their lives for other people, doing the job of the police," witness Mohammed Shakiel said.

-Tariq Jahan, whose 21-year-old son Haroon Jahan was one of those killed, appealed to locals not to take revenge and called for the law to be allowed to take its course.
+Tariq Jahan, whose 21-year-old son Haroon Jahan was one of those killed, urged locals not to take revenge and called for the law to be allowed to take its course.

-The deaths take the toll from the riots so far to four after a man was found with a gunshot wound to the head in a car in south London.
+Police appealed for calm after the deaths, which take the toll from the riots so far to four after a man was found with a gunshot wound to the head in a car in the south London suburb of Croydon on Monday.

 In Manchester, masked gangs set fire to a girls' fashion store and smashed the glass entrance of the Arndale Centre, the city's main shopping mall, allowing hundreds of youths to run off with armfuls of clothes and shoes.